 With its 2,200 sheep, the company Gran Sasso, It is located on the scenic road that leads from Castel del Monte in Calascio.
 Here, livestock and dairy live together under one roof.
 Petronio Giulio decided in 2000 to make the decisive leap, from pastor job (which played with his family since 1979) to that of the cheese maker and owner of a dairy farm, following the current Italian and European standards.
 From its laboratories not only comes out the famous Canestrato but also a type of seasoned Canestrato in wax, seasoned ricotta, veined cheese, marcetto cheese, yogurt from cow herds in the wild.
 Sheep and cattle are bred in the wild because the added value of Canestrato pecorino di Castel del Monte is in the pastures and the extreme variety of herbs of which the sheep can feed at will, according to season.
-And the wild pasture is at the origin of the organoleptic characteristics of the cheese is convinced Julius Petronio: "Milk comes from sheep who freely eat the grass they prefer.
+And the wild pasture is at the origin of the organoleptic characteristics of the cheese is convinced Julius Petronio: “The milk comes from sheep that freely eat grass they prefer.
 That's why the manufacturer's task is simply to take the sheep grazing.
-For the rest, the cheese – dice – he does it himself".
+For the rest, the cheese – dice – you alone”.

 The process for the realization of Canestrato pecorino di Castel del Monte follows a precise product specification.
 Canestrato is a sheep cheese made from raw milk (unpasteurized) produced in eight municipalities of L'Aquila side of the Gran Sasso of Italy.
 The sheep are generally limited to race Sopravvissana, or race Gentile di Puglia, and they are raised in the wild in the Campo Imperatore plateau for most of the year (at least for seven months), except in winter, in which animals are conducted in stables or in external enclosures.